← Back to Knowledge Base

 Special Tip for SQL Express

 By default, SQL Express uses the NETWORKSERVICE account.
-We recommend that you change this to the Local System Account.
+We recommend that you change this to the Local System Account or other privileged account.